rebhimohamedamine/ai-odyssey-hackathon-trend-analysis/README.md

 ![Dash](https://img.shields.io/badge/Dash-2.0%2B-orange)
 ![Plotly](https://img.shields.io/badge/Plotly-5.0%2B-green)

 Welcome to the **AI Odyssey Hackathon: Trend Analysis** project!
-This repository contains the code and resources for analyzing and visualizing trends from Twitter data.
+This repository contains the code and resources for analyzing and visualizing trends from X and Tiktok data.
 The project leverages Python, Dash, and Plotly to create an interactive dashboard for exploring real-time trends and insights.

 ---